No-Regret Learning in Bilateral Trade via Global Budget Balance: Best Feasible Distribution of Prices

-where the third inequality follows from the fact that the best fixed price in hindsight $p^*$ dominates any fixed pair of prices $(p,q)$ with $p < q$.
-This concludes the proof. \end{proof}

-As a corollary, we have that any learning algorithm that achieves sublinear regret with respect to the best fixed price also guarantees sublinear 2-regret with respect to the hindsight-optimal global budget balanced distribution over prices.
+As a corollary, we have that any algorithm that achieves sublinear regret with respect to the best fixed price also guarantees sublinear 2-regret with respect to the best feasible prices distribution.

-\begin{corollary} Suppose that a learning algorithm $\mathcal{A}$ guarantees a regret upper bound of $\mathcal{E}$ with respect to the best fixed price in hindsight.
-Then, the $2$-regret of $\mathcal{A}$ with respect to the hindsight-optimal global budget balanced distribution is upperbounded by $\mathcal{E}$. \end{corollary}
+\begin{corollary} Let $\cA$ be a learning algorithm for the repeated bilateral trade problem which guarantees an upper bound of $f(T)$ on the regret with respect to the best fixed price in hindsight.
+Then, the $2$-regret of $\mathcal{A}$ with respect to the best budget feasible distribution over prices is at most $f(T)$. \end{corollary}